edgedb/easy-edgedb/README.md

 }
 ```

+## Using IS to query multiple types

 So now we have quite a few types that extend the `Person` type, many with their own properties.
 The `Crewman` type has a property `number`, while the `NPC` type has a property called `age`.

-But because `Person` doesn't have all of these, this query won't work:
+But this gives us a problem if we want to query them all at the same time.
+They all extend `Person`, but `Person` doesn't have all of their links and properties.
+So this query won't work:

 ```
 SELECT Person {